-The artwork is located on the external Bazaar wall facing Cleeland Street.
-At 8 metres high and 14 metres wide, ‘Rising Phoenix’ has huge impact, engaging visitors and passers-by, and bringing a modern, street-style aesthetic to the 150 year old market.
+At 8 metres high and 14 metres wide, ‘Rising Phoenix’ has huge impact, engaging visitors and passers-by.
+Additionally, the work brings a modern, street-style aesthetic to the 154 year old market.

-Scottie said of ‘Rising Phoenix’: “My approach will focus on creating an artwork to complement the architectural elements, user space and embody the spirit of the Dandenong Market community.
+“My approach will focus on creating an artwork to complement the architectural elements, user space and embody the spirit of the Dandenong Market community.
 The powerful and elegant Phoenix embodies regeneration and power – a positive and powerful symbol of tenacity and resilience.
 The phoenix has cultural roots in European and Asian mythology.
-The artwork will create an energetic and positive identity for the public space.”
+The artwork will create an energetic and positive identity for the public space,” said Scottie.

-In addition to the well-known mythology of the phoenix in Greek and Egyptian cultures, there are many other analogues including the Hindu garuda and gandaberunda, the Slavic firebird, the Persian simurgh, Georgian paskunji, the Arabian anqa, the Turkish Zümrüdü Anka, the Tibetan Me byi karmo, the Chinese fenghuang and zhu que, and the Japanese hō-ō.
+In addition to the well-known mythology of the phoenix in Greek and Egyptian cultures, there are many other analogues including:

 Dandenong Market’s General Manager Jennifer Hibbs said of the street art programme, ‘As one of the largest retail and tourism hubs in Melbourne’s South East, Dandenong Market aims to continue its positioning as a vibrant and modern attraction, with a long and proud history.’